MSJawad/ANN-Bank-Solutions/README.md

 ## License
 This project is protected by the MIT License

 *This ANN was made as a homework assignment for the "Neural Networks in Python" course Im taking on Udemy.
-Its proven to be super helpful and i urge everyone to give it a try
+Its proven to be super helpful and i urge everyone to give it a try"

 *Criticism and advice is welcome and appreciated. for edits, please email me at solaimanjawad@gmail.com" *Apologies for some of the gibberish labelling in places.
-They make sense to me but I can see a few people scratching their heads
+They make sense to me but I can see a few people scratching their heads"